microsoft/FluidFramework/UPCOMING.md

 # Upcoming changes in Fluid Framework v2.0.0-internal.5.2.0

+## TestFluidObject.load removed (2023-06-07)

+TestFluidObject.load performed unsafe initialization, and has instead been replaced by direct usage of the constructor plus a call to testFluidObject.initialize().
+This should have no impact to your scenario, as instantiation of TestFluidObjects should only be done through TestFluidObjectFactory.

+## FluidDataStoreRuntime.getChannel throws for channels that do not exist (2023-06-07)

+Previously, calling `FluidDataStoreRuntime.getChannel(id)` for a channel that does not exist would wait for the channel to be created (possibly waiting indefinitely if never created).
+However, there is no safe means to dynamically create a channel in this manner without risking data corruption.
+The call will instead now throw for non-existent channels.

+## Upgraded typescript transpilation target to ES2020.
+(2023-06-09)

+Upgraded typescript transpilation target to ES2020.
+This is done in order to decrease the bundle sizes of Fluid Framework packages.
+This has provided size improvements across the board for ex.
+Loader, Driver, Runtime etc. Reduced bundle sizes helps to load lesser code in apps and hence also helps to improve the perf.If any app wants to target any older versions of browsers with which this target version is not compatible, then they can use packages like babel to transpile to a older target.

+## Removed IContainerContext.existing (2023-06-16)

+The recommended means of checking for existing changed to the instantiateRuntime param in 2021, and the IContainerContext.existing member was formally deprecated in 2.0.0-internal.2.0.0.
+This member is now removed.

+## @fluidframework/test-client-utils removed (2023-06-20)

+The @fluidframework/test-client-utils package was deprecated in 2.0.0-internal.5.1.0 and has now been removed.

+## IChannel.owner removed (2023-06-20)

+The owner property on IChannel was deprecated in 2.0.0-internal.5.1.0 and has now been removed.

-## IConnectionDetailsInternal and IDeltaHandlerStrategy deprecated (2023-06-20)
+## `IRootSummaryTreeWithStats` removed (2023-06-20)

-The IConnectionDetailsInternal and IDeltaHandlerStrategy interfaces from the @fluidframework/container-definitions package have been deprecated and will be removed in a future release.
-These are internal-only interfaces and should not be used.

-## Deprecate unnecessary exports (2023-06-21)

-This change deprecates a number of interfaces in the merge tree package that are not used in the exported apis surface and therefore should not be used.
+`IRootSummaryTreeWithStats` was the return type of `summarize` method on `ContainerRuntime`.
+It was an internal interface used only in `ContainerRuntime` class to to access `gcStats` from a call site. `gcStats` is not needed in the call site anymore so this interface is removed.

+## Calling `ContainerRuntime.closeFn(...)` will no longer call `ContainerContext.disposeFn(...)` as well.
+This means the `ContainerRuntime` will no longer be disposed by calling this method.
+(2023-06-21)

+To achieve the `ContainerRuntime` being disposed, use the exposed `ContainerRuntime.disposeFn` method.

+For more information about close vs. dispose expectations, see the [Closure](packages/loader/container-loader/README.md#Closure) section of Loader README.md.

-## Deprecate ISegment.parent (2023-06-21)
+## Remove ISegment.parent (2023-06-23)

-This change deprecates the parent property on the ISegment interface.
+This change removed the parent property on the ISegment interface.
 The property will still exist, but should not generally be used by outside consumers.

 There are some circumstances where a consumer may wish to know if a segment is still in the underlying tree and were using the parent property to determine that.

 Please change those checks to use the following `"parent" in segment && segment.parent !== undefined`

+## Remove unnecessary exports (2023-06-23)

+This change removes a number of interfaces in the merge tree package that are not used in the exported apis surface and therefore should not be used.

-## slide parameter in changeInterval event (2023-06-23)
+## combineAppAndProtocolSummary removed from driver-utils (2023-06-23)

-The changeInterval event listener has a new parameter "slide" that is true if the event was caused by the interval endpoint sliding from a removed range.
+combineAppAndProtocolSummary was deprecated in 2.0.0-internal.3.4.0 and has now been removed.

+## allSentOpsAckd and processTime events removed from IDeltaManagerEvents (2023-06-26)

+The "allSentOpsAckd" and "processTime" events on the IDeltaManagerEvents interface were deprecated in 2.0.0-internal.2.2.0 and have now been removed.

+## IConnectionDetailsInternal and IDeltaHandlerStrategy removed (2023-06-26)

+IConnectionDetailsInternal and IDeltaHandlerStrategy from the @fluidframework/container-definitions package were deprecated in 2.0.0-internal.5.2.0 and have now been removed.

-## IContainerContext members deprecated (2023-06-28)
+## IContainerContext members removed (2023-07-06)

-IContainerContext members disposed, dispose(), serviceConfiguration, and id have been deprecated and will be removed in an upcoming release.
+IContainerContext members disposed, dispose(), serviceConfiguration, and id were deprecated in 2.0.0-internal.5.2.0 and have now been removed.

-disposed - The disposed state on the IContainerContext is not meaningful to the runtime.

-dispose() - The runtime is not permitted to dispose the IContainerContext, this results in an inconsistent system state.

-serviceConfiguration - This property is redundant, and is unused by the runtime.
-The same information can be found via `deltaManager.serviceConfiguration` on this object if it is necessary.

-id - The docId is already logged by the IContainerContext.taggedLogger for telemetry purposes, so this is generally unnecessary for telemetry.
-If the id is needed for other purposes it should be passed to the consumer explicitly.